 Terminal Services, Remote Procedure Call (RPC), System Event Notification, Windows Management Instrumentation Driver Extensions, COM+ Event System, DCOM Server Process Launcher

 If all of the services are correctly configured, you can try to delete and reset the download queue by deleting the following two files:

 Now try to start the BITS service by going to the command prompt and typing in net start bits.
 This will reset the BITS transfer queue and hopefully allow the service to start properly.
 If not, then continue reading!

-If you are running Windows Vista and you cannot start the Background Intelligent Transfer Service, you can download the BITS Repair Tool to fix any problems corrupted BITS files.
+If you are running Windows Vista and you cannot start the Background Intelligent Transfer Service, you can download the BITS Repair Tool to fix any corrupted BITS files.
 This tool by Microsoft tries three different methods to reset BITS on Vista.